OTUSOFE365025/assignment-3-django-and-energy-group-35-crn-45894/README.md

 **This is part 1 of assignment 3 for SOFE3650 group 35 CRN 45894**

-Use the database components of Django without having to use the rest of Django (i.e. running a web server)! :tada: A typical use case for using this template would be if you are writing a python script and you would like the database functionality provided by Django, but have no need for the request/response functionalty of a client/server web application that Django also provides.

-With this project template you can write regular python scripts and use Django's excellent ORM functionality with the database backend of your choice.
-This makes it convienient for Djangonauts to write database driven python applications with the familiar and well polished Django ORM.
-Enjoy.

 :gear: Requirements
 -------------------
 - Last tested successfully with Python 3.10.4 and Django 5.0.6